 Aims and Objectives

-• To develop a real and complete information model to be used within the scope of LRI project through e-Justice Portal, linked directly to the semantic domain represented by IMOLA controlled vocabularies, glossaries and thesaurus (Knowledge Repository).
+• To develop a real and complete information model to be used within the scope of the LRI project through the e-Justice Portal, linked directly to the semantic domain represented by IMOLA controlled vocabularies, glossaries and thesaurus (Knowledge Repository).

 • To develop a Web Service related to the Knowledge Repository.

 • To develop an input system by means of a web page to support the feedback of Contact Points as Land Registry experts integrated on the European Land Registry Network, (ELRN).

 • A Knowledge Repository integrated on the e-Justice portal as a controlled vocabulary (Thesaurus).

 • To achieve the semantic interoperability among the Land Registers’ Information to ease the implementation of the ELRD as standardized common output.

 • Use controlled vocabularies as part of the descriptive metadata to characterize the content of the information objects of the Land Registries.

 • The use of such vocabularies is a key issue; because these metadata may be invoked by mean of web service as National Land Registers Systems as customers by a web page.

 • This model for interoperability should contribute to fostering a single European real estate and mortgage market, making it more efficient and transparent.

 • The assistance tools complementing the single point of access within the e-Justice portal will enable an effective use of this information.